zander1268/Recommendation-Systems/README.md

 Secondly,  our model does not handle indiscriminate reviewers - or reviewers who rate all products the same.
 This means that our model does not capture their preferences well.
 We suggest a separate survey be sent to these buyers post-purchase in an effort to determine their preferences.
 We could then find a way to incorporate these preferences in a future model.

 Third, our model does not address the cold start problem.
-Our model needs prior reviews from u sers in order to offer recommendations.
+Our model needs prior reviews from users in order to offer recommendations.
 Next steps would be to add a content-based approad to address this problem.

+Finally, we noticed that the dataset often miscategorizes products in their subcategories (haircare, skincare, etc.), which can lead our subcategory predictor to recommend misclassified products.
+We recommend implementing a standardized classification of subcategories when new products are added to the marketplace.

 ## Conclusion